LennartKeller/trf_training_tut/text/Poutyne.md

 ```

 Poutyne instead passes the data to the model in the same format it receives it.
-To make sure that the data is unpacked and passed to the model correctly, we create wrapper class.
+To make sure that the data is unpacked correctly, we create a wrapper class.
+It is also a subclass of the `nn.
+Module` to ensure that all parameters of the capsulated model can be accessed.
+Apart from the data handling, this class also exposes the custom `save_pretrained`-model of the underlying `transformers` model.
+This way, it is possible to create checkpoints of the trained model that can be loaded and used in the `transformers` ecosystem.

 ```{code-cell} ipython3
 :tags: [skip-execution]